uvcyclotron/repokaka/readme.md

 + [Ritesh Porey](https://github.ncsu.edu/rrporey)
 + [Utkarsh Verma](https://github.ncsu.edu/uverma)

-We are working on an exciting bot, which we think can help the software developers save some valuable time and hassle!
+We are working on an exciting bot!
+We think it can help software developers save some valuable time and hassle.
 Check out our progress here.

 + Milestone: [Design](design.md)
 + Milestone: Bot